Tim77277/WizardUIKit/README.md

 //If you prefert to load everything at once and use them everywhere, everytime in your projrect. let wizard = Wizard.UIKit
 ```
-_**NOTE: If you prefert to load each UI on demand, there is an example under StatusAlert that shows you how to load the StatusAlert on demand.
-And all other UIs use the same way to load on demand.**_
+_**Note: If you prefert to load each UI on demand, there is an example under StatusAlert that shows you how to load a Wizard UI on demand.**_

 ## StatusAlert